wandvvs/blockchain/README.md

 # Blockchain
-Blockchain implementation with C++, all test were performed on Arch Linux.
+Blockchain implementation with C++20, all test were performed on Arch Linux.

 ## **Dependencies:**
 ```bash